-Furthermore, we compare six well-established similarity measures in Table 1.
-There are three similarity measures for heterogeneous networks (i.e., HeteSim, PathSim, and PCWR) and three measures for homogeneous networks (i.e., P-PageRank, SimRank, and RoleSim), respectively.
+Furtherly, we compare six well-established similarity measures in Table I. There are three similarity measures for heterogeneous networks (i.e., HeteSim, PathSim, and PCWR) and three measures for homogeneous networks (i.e., P-PageRank, SimRank, and RoleSim), respectively.
 Although these similarity measures all evaluate the similarity of nodes by utilizing network structure, they have different properties and features.
 Three measures for heterogeneous networks all are path-based, since meta paths in heterogeneous networks embody semantics and simplify network structure.
 Two RW model based measures (i.e., P-PageRank and PCRW) do not satisfy the symmetric property.
-Because of satisfying the triangle inequation, RoleSim is a metric, while HeteSim, PathSim, and SimRank are semimetric.
-Different from PathSim, which can only measure the similarity of objects with the same type under symmetric paths, the proposed HeteSim can measure the relevance of heterogeneous (same or different-typed) objects under arbitrary (symmetric or asymmetric) paths.
-Although HeteSim can be considered as a path-constrained extension of Sim-Rank, HeteSim is a general similarity measure in heterogeneous networks with arbitrary schema, not limited to bipartite or N-partite networks.
+Because of satisfying the triangle inequation, RoleSim is a metric, while HeteSim, PathSim, and SimRank are semi-metric.